-Rev. Edward J. Griswold, Director of Pastoral Formation Program of Pastoral Formation
+Rev. Edward J. Griswold Program of Pastoral Formation

-Seminarians Tom Lanza (Diocese of Metuchen) and Mark DeCelles (Diocese of Scranton) meet with a nursing supervisor at Mercy Medical Center during their hospital placement as part of the pastoral formation program.
+Rev. Mr. Jonathan Kuhar baptizes a new member of the faith community at his pastoral assignment, The Cathedral of Mary Our Queen, February 2020.
 St. Mary's Seminary & University's theological curriculum and priestly formation program have been designed to prepare seminarians to assume more demanding pastoral responsibilities as soon as possible following ordination.
 Community life, prayer, academics, and spiritual formation all contribute to forming priests who are able be good shepherds of God's people.
 St. Mary's programs are intentionally linked to and integrated with pastoral formation in learning parishes and hospitals during the academic year.
 All academic courses identify specific pastoral outcomes in the course syllabi.
 The purpose of the Pastoral Formation Program at St. Mary's Seminary is to help seminarians understand the dynamics of Catholic parishes today and learn how to apply their theological and pastoral education to the realities of parish life.
 Carefully selected local parishes and hospitals are the sites where pastoral training takes place for every seminarian.
 The seminary faculty leads the process of mentoring, evaluation, and theological reflection on pastoral experience so that seminarians will develop the necessary leadership skills for priestly ministry today.
 Pastoral formation guides seminarians in the process of becoming a strong leader and a good shepherd in imitation of Christ.
 In order to prepare men to be effective pastors for today's Church, St. Mary's program is carefully focused on the actual dynamics of parish ministry.
 Seminarians are assigned to different "learning parishes" and as members of a seminary pastoral team in their 1st, 3rd, and 4th years of theology.
 Through progressively graduated and cumulative experiences they develop priestly and pastoral leadership skills and to learn how to lead communities of faith in a collegial manner with true pastoral charity.
 Under the direction of the Director of Pastoral Formation, 4th year seminarians coordinate learning teams as part of their formation in pastoral administration.
 In the 2nd year seminarians are assigned to hospitals under the supervision of the hospital's Pastoral Care director.
 A key component of pastoral formation is St. Mary's homiletics program which seeks to help seminarians become effective preachers by emphasizing the development of a rich spiritual, pastoral, and theological imagination for the ministry of the Word.
 Seminarians have ready access to a communications studio and other technological means for enhancing their preaching ability.
 The Pastoral Formation Program Handbook explains all the details of the program, including its goals, sequences, required experiences, methods of evaluation, and expected pastoral outcomes.
 It clearly indicates how pastoral experience is integrated with human, spiritual, and academic formation under the direction of the faculty.
 St. Mary's encourages students to make use of the various programs and opportunities offered them in their home dioceses.
 Clinical Pastoral Education (CPE) is recognized with academic credit by the School of Theology.